bocan/radio/README.md

 ## ✨ Features

 - Lightweight, responsive UI
+- Can switch between light and dark modes
 - Station cards with name, description, and location
 - Sticky player at the bottom of the page
 - Keyboard shortcuts: